Wilson-Think-Tank/phangs_imaging_scripts/README.md

 These steps are carried out inside the phangsPipeline, which in principle (with a bit of work) can be deployed in a variety of more general ways.

+### CHECKING IMAGING PROGRESS

+Since some data sets can take tens of days (or more) to run through even a single imaging step, a tool has been added for visualizing the progress of imaging.
+The script `check_clean_progress.py` does this, and it is written in plain Python that can be run in CASA or Python 2/3.

+Broadly, it parses a CASA log file to extract the total model flux and peak residuals that are present in the cube after each major cycle.
+It plots the difference of the model fluxes and residuals from one major cycle to the next (vs. time).
+If the cleaning is going well (i.e. converging) then these quantities should tend towards zero.
+See the header at the top of the script for more details.

 ### CLEAN MASKS